cfabianski/cfabianski.github.io/_posts/2014-10-23-how-to-represent-a-world-tree-structure.md

 {% endhighlight %}

 But as the number of levels is different over the countries, we can't do that.
-This is where a `RECURSIVE CTE` would be helpful.
+This is where a `RECURSIVE CTE` would be helpful (This is one of the reason I :heart: PostgreSQL).

 {% highlight sql %}
   WITH RECURSIVE country_ids (point_of_interest_id, country_id, depth) AS (